 I’m reading one of your books in my book club.
 Do you have any resources?

 Why yes, I most certainly do.
 You can find discussion questions on my Book Club page.
+These discussion questions are for my contemporary titles.
+I don’t currently have them for my young adult.
 Thank you for choosing one of my books!

 I’m a blogger/reviewer looking for promotional materials.
 Where can I find them?

 Promotional Material, such as my bio and headshot, can be found here.
 Books covers and descriptions can be found on my Books page in the navigation bar above.

 Because I write two different genres of fiction–young adult of the fantastical variety for the general market and contemporary fiction for the Christian market.
 While I hope that readers of my contemporary fiction will also enjoy my young adult, and vice versa, I want to be clear that readers should expect different things from both.

 What can I expect when I read one of your contemporary fiction?

 When you pick up one of my contemporary titles, you can expect stories about flawed characters wrestling with matters of life, love, and faith.
 RT magazine calls my contemporary work exquisite and emotionally charged.
 So if that’s your flavor of fiction, I hope you give it a try!

 What can I expect when I read one of your YA novels?